karimra/gnmic/docs/user_guide/target_discovery/file_discovery.md

   # if true, registers fileLoader prometheus metrics with the provided
   # prometheus registry
   enable-metrics: false
+  # list of actions to run on target discovery
+  on-add:
+  # list of actions to run on target removal
+  on-delete:
+  # variable dict to pass to actions to be run
+  vars:
+  # path to variable file, the variables defined will be passed to the actions to be run
+  # values in this file will be overwritten by the ones defined in `vars`
+  vars-file:
 ```

 The `--targets-file` flag takes precedence over the `loader` configuration section.